 Shannon Wollack of Studio Life.Style emphasizes ambiance created by a combination of comfortable seating and chic lighting.
 “Lighting is the jewelry of your space, and your patio isn’t an exception,” she states.
 “We are all about ambiance and setting the tone, and that applies to outdoors just as much as indoors!
 Add pendants to your tree or even market lights around your patio to give your outdoor space that elevated look.”

 Interior designer Amanda Barnes recommends an organic approach.
 “To avoid competing with the natural beauty of the outdoors, try incorporating organic elements such as stained wood, cotton, and linen, which blend in best,” Barnes suggests.
 “Balancing these heavier pieces with the bright skins of fruit, greens from the yard, and oversize glass bowls and lanterns elevates the space and keeps the look feeling fresh and cozy.”

 Dine Under the Stars

 A key ingredient in decorating a patio is that it reflects your personal style the same way the interior of your home does.
 As spring builds into summer, you’re going to be spending more and more time outside, so it’s all about designing a space that suits the experiences you and your guests will share there.
 Our one final piece of advice?
 At the end of the day, it’s pretty hard to beat dining under the stars.

 This story was originally published on April 14, 2017, and has since been updated.

 Planning an alfresco soirée?
-See the easy recipes a chef makes when her friends come over.
+See the easy and delicious recipes a chef makes when her friends come over.